Born on January 20, 1902, the execution of Irish medical student Kevin Barry propelled Ireland down its road to independence.

-On November 1, 1920 18-year-old medical student Kevin Barry was hanged in Mountjoy Prison.
-He was apprehended in an IRA raid gone wrong in North King Street several weeks before.
-Sentenced to death because a young British soldier was killed in the ambush, Michael Collins tried to break him out of Mountjoy Prison but was unsuccessful.
+On November 1, 1920, 18-year-old medical student Kevin Barry was hanged in Mountjoy Prison.
+He had been apprehended during an IRA raid gone wrong in North King Street in Dublin several weeks before.
+Barry was sentenced to death because a young British soldier was killed in the ambush.
+Michael Collins tried to break him out of Mountjoy Prison but was unsuccessful.

 As someone who has studied the Big Fellow for over fifty years, I believe this was the final straw for Collins.
 Since September 1919 when he had assembled his infamous assassination Squad—AKA, “The Twelve Apostles”—Collins and his intelligence network had been inching towards a full-blown confrontation with the British Secret Service.
 The pressure on Collins had been mounting for several weeks before Barry’s death.

-On October 14, the British Secret Service had found the desperately-wanted Tipperary rebel Seán Treacy at the Republican Outfitters shop at 94 Talbot Street (the building is still there, marked by a plaque).
-As Treacy came out a gunfight ensued—caught by a passing photographer—and he was shot and killed.
+On October 14, the British Secret Service had found the desperately wanted Tipperary rebel Seán Treacy at the Republican Outfitters shop at 94 Talbot Street (the building is still there, marked by a plaque).
+As Treacy came out a gunfight ensued—caught by a passing photographer—and Treacy was shot and killed.

 On October 25, Terence MacSwiney, the Republican Lord May of Cork City, starved himself to death at Brixton Prison in England.
 His body was returned to Cork on Halloween, the day before Kevin Barry’s hanging.
 The British came out in force—DMP, RIC, MI-5—looking for Michael Collins because they knew Collins frequently attended funerals despite the danger of being recognized.
 But Collins was not there; he was in Dublin, plotting.